What is suicide and why does it happen?

 What is suicide?

-Suicide is the act of intentionally taking your own life.
+Suicide is the act of intentionally ending your own life.
 Often, people who die by suicide suffer from mental health difficulties, but this is not always the case.

 When talking about suicide, it’s important to know the correct terms to use, as this is a sensitive topic that can cause pain for many people.